TimNiklasWitte/AlphaZero/README.md

 # AlphaZero Cart Pole

-An implemention of the AlphaZero algorithm for the Cart Pole enviroment (intermediate rewards!).
+An implementation of the AlphaZero algorithm for the Cart Pole environment (intermediate rewards!).

 ## Training
 <img src="./plots/Training.png" width="900" height="300">